IntelAgir-Research-Group/vem2025-comp-graph-extraction/README.md

 ## Repository Organization

 ```
 crawling/               - Folder with files used for crawling the repositories.
 graphs/                 - Folder with computation graphs (PNG).
 models/                 - Folder with JSON files.
 src/                    - Folder with Extractor.
+.extractor_python.log   - Log of Python extraction.
 ```

 ## Create a Virtual Environment for Python